-As the region struggles to deal with the negative effects of climate change, that brought together country representatives and partners to discuss progress and chart the best way forward.
+The region’s struggles to deal with climate change’s adverse effects brought together country representatives and partners to discuss progress and chart the best way forward.

 The University of the South Pacific Component under the GCCA+ SUPA Programme- focuses on strengthening local stakeholders’ capacity in resilient development.

-As a result of diagnostic assessments of training needs in climate and disaster risk, representatives from our ten implementing countries are receiving outreach and awareness-raising activities, as well as accredited training.
+As a result of diagnostic assessments of training needs in climate and disaster risk, representatives from our ten implementing countries are receiving outreach and awareness-raising activities and accredited training.

 Despite the unexpected global COVID pandemic, USP has been able to continue with implementation for the past four years.

-Under its project contractual agreement, USP plays a critical role in delivering Output 2 of the project.
+Under its project contractual agreement, USP is critical in delivering Output 2 of the project.
 Pacific Island Countries (PICs) have revised their national and sub-national development plans to include climate change and disaster resilience measures.

 As the SUPA project nears its contract completion date of June 2023, progress has been visible in the country of implementation.

-The meeting also allowed for the sharing of experiences and lessons learned about the SUPA project’s benefits in terms of scaling up.
+The meeting also allowed for sharing experiences and lessons learned about the SUPA project’s benefits in terms of scaling up.